Garbage and Recycling

 Recycling

 Residents are required by law to recycle and we absolutely encourage every family to recognize the importance of this civic responsibility.
 Knowlton Township’s solid waste is currently incinerated and the ash is deposited in the Warren County landfill located in White Township.
-With the landfill expected to reach full capacity in 2021, it is essential that all residents recycle as much waste as possible not only to save natural resources but also to preserve the landfill’s disposal capacity.
+It is essential that all residents recycle as much waste as possible not only to save natural resources but also to preserve the landfill’s disposal capacity.

 Curbside recycling is offered by the same companies that provide garbage collection, usually on a two-week schedule.
 Knowlton recycles cardboard, glass, metal, plastic, glossy paper, and newspapers, which must be bundled.